wp-plugins/nextgen-facebook/readme.txt

 	* Refactored the Buffer, Pinterest, and Tumblr sharing button code to use the new NgfbOpengraph get_the_media_urls() method.

 == Upgrade Notice ==

+= 8.6.3 =

+Added a check in the various SEO Pro modules to skip SEO titles when "Use Filtered (SEO) Titles" is disabled.
+Thumbnails in the Sharing Buttons tab in the Social Settings metabox now support custom Image URLs as well.

 = 8.6.2.1 =